sebastian-colomar/protech/upgrade/oc-adm/docs/02-mirror-validation.md

    ```

-2.26.
-Ensure that all OpenShift Cluster Logging Pods, including the operator pods, are in Ready state in the `openshift-logging` namespace:
+2.29.
+Ensure that all AKO Pods, including the operator pods, are in Ready state in the `avi-system` namespace:
 - https://console-openshift-console.apps.hub.sebastian-colomar.com/k8s/ns/openshift-logging/pods

     ```
-    oc -n openshift-logging get po
+    oc -n avi-system get po

     ```